rocky-linux/documentation/docs/guides/web/php.md

 The `opcache` (Optimizer Plus Cache) is the first level of cache on which we can influence.

-It keeps the compiled PHP scripts in memory, which strongly impacts the execution of the web pages (removes the reading on disk of the script + the compilation time).
+It keeps the compiled PHP scripts in memory, which strongly impacts the execution of the web pages (removes the reading of the script on disk + the compilation time).

 To configure it, we must work on:

 * The size of the memory dedicated to the opcache according to the hit ratio, configuring it correctly
-* the number of PHP scripts to cache (number of keys + maximum number of scripts)
+* The number of PHP scripts to cache (number of keys + maximum number of scripts)
-* the number of strings to cache
+* The number of strings to cache

 To install it: